What is holiday company travel insurance?

 What protections do I get by buying a package holiday?

 You also benefit from Atol protection if you've booked a package that includes flights.
-This means you get your money back if it goes bust.
+This means you get your money back if the holiday provider goes bust, or repatriated if you're already abroad.